Male Genital Piercings

 Price: $109ea

-Lorum - The Lorum Piercing is most commonly performed with a 12 or 10 gauge ring or curved bar.
-It can also be done in multiples as a ladder.
-The lorum is a piercing at the natural fold that divides the penis shaft from the scrotal sac.
+Lorum Piercing - The Lorum piercing is typically performed with a 12 or 10 gauge ring or curved barbell, and can also be done in multiples to create a "ladder" effect.
+This piercing is placed at the natural fold where the penis shaft meets the scrotal sac, in the division between these two areas.

 Healing Time: 3-4 months